-If you’re not sure if your technique is up for the challenge, by all means, post a video performing the snatch on the kettlebell.community forum and ask for feedback.
+If you’re not sure if your technique is up for the challenge, by all means, post a video performing the snatch in our online kettlebell community and ask for feedback.

 Anyone can join, even if you’re a beginner, it doesn’t matter if you only do 2 reps in a set, the important thing is, you’ve started, and you’re going to finish, as the world is watching!
-Well, us from the Kettlebell Snatch group are anyway.
-If you don’t like Facebook, join the World Kettlebell Community and post your questions in the forum, trainers from Cavemantraining also frequent that forum and will reply to your questions there as well.
+If you don’t like Facebook, join us on Reddit and post your questions in the forum, trainers from Cavemantraining also frequent that forum and will reply to your questions there as well.
 Not ready for snatches?
 Start with Swings.

 TYPE OF SNATCHES ALLOWED